prakritee15/aws-ec2-scheduler/README.md

 Via CI: comment out resources in Terraform and push → CI will destroy/modify accordingly (advanced).
 Locally:

-Shellcd terraformterraform destroy -auto-approveShow more lines
+cd terraform

+terraform destroy -auto-approve

 Manual check: ensure the SNS topic, Lambda functions, EventBridge rules, and the IAM role/policy created for this project are removed.
 Untag any instances if you added tags for testing.